Transliteration of Chinese: Bopomofo

-The significant feature of Bopomofo is that it is composed entirely of "ruby characters" which can be written beside any Chinese text whether written vertically, right-to-left, or left-to-right.
-The characters within the Bopomofo system are unique phonetic characters, and are not part of the Latin alphabet.
+The significant feature of bopomofo is that it is composed entirely of ruby characters which can be written beside any Chinese text whether written vertically, right-to-left, or left-to-right.
+The characters within the bopomofo system are unique phonetic characters, and are not part of the Latin alphabet.
 In this way, it is not technically a form of romanisation, but because it is used for phonetic transcription the alphabet is often grouped with the romanisation systems.

 Taiwanese kana

-Taiwanese kana is a katakana-based writing system once used to write Holo Taiwanese, when Taiwan was ruled by Japan.
-It functioned as a phonetic guide to Chinese characters, much like furigana in Japanese or Bopomofo.
+When Taiwan was under Japanese rule, a katakana-based writing system used to write Holo Taiwanese.
+It functioned as a phonetic guide to Chinese characters, much like furigana in Japanese, or bopomofo.
 There were similar systems for other languages in Taiwan as well, including Hakka and Formosan languages.

+Tao pronunciation letters

+Tao pronunciation letters, or Tao HanZi Yin in Chinese, are pronunciation letters invented in 1939 for a Cantonese language dictionary.

 Phags-pa script

-The Phags-pa script was an alphabet designed by the Tibetan Lama Zhogoin Qoigyai Pagba (Drogön Chögyal Phagpa) for Yuan emperor Kublai Khan, as a unified script for the literary languages of the Yuan Dynasty.
-The Phags-pa script has helped reconstruct the pronunciation of pre-modern forms of Chinese but it totally ignores tone.
+The Phags-pa script was an alphabet designed by Drogön Chögyal Phagpa at the behest of Kublai Khan during the Yuan dynasty, to unify the empire's various languages.
+While Phags-pa has aided in the reconstruction of pre-modern Chinese pronunciation, it totally ignores tone.